Coding-Logic Correspondence: Turning Information and Communication Networks into Logical Formulae via Hypergraph Heyting Algebra: Previous Works

-An important implication of Curry-Howard is that it is possible to prove theorems using computer programs.
+Curry-Howard correspondence shows that we can prove theorems using computer programs.
 We show that it is also possible to prove statements using coding, in the sense that a logical formula holds in classical logic if a code for the corresponding setting always exists.
-More precisely, the formulae that can be proven this way are the theorems in Medvedev logic \cite{medvedev1962finiteEN} for finite spaces, or the logic of infinite problems \cite{skvortsov1979logic} for infinite spaces (both are stronger than intuitionistic logic but weaker than classical logic).
+More precisely, the formulae that can be proven this way are the theorems in Medvedev logic \cite{medvedev1962finiteEN} for finite spaces, or the logic of infinite problems \cite{skvortsov1979logic} for infinite spaces.
 See Section \ref{subsec:logic_coding} and Appendix \ref{subsec:pf_medvedev}.
 Unfortunately, this is less useful than Curry-Howard since proving a code always exists is usually harder than proving the formula directly.
 The usefulness of our correspondence lies in the other direction: using logic to reason about information and coding.

 {}